All Episodes

 And that Jason and Ethan are doing everything they're supposed to.

-So leave them alone and be nice, because I'll be back in a week to kick your ass if you're not.
+So leave them alone and be nice because I'll be back in a week to kick your ass if you're not.

-Oh, my team.
+Oh, that's what I, oh, my team.

 Excuse me.

-Who did this ridiculous thing?
+And, all right, who did this ridiculous thing?

-I'll ask, and she'll say, Don't worry about it.
+And she'll say, don't worry about it.

 I'll handle it.